nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-core-implementation.md

 QT is heavily used in the new client.
 Here is a diagram of the signals/slots connections:

-## Nuxeo Drive Security Informations
+## Nuxeo Drive Security Information

-We recommend you to always have a up-to-date version of Nuxeo Drive.
+We recommend you to always have an up-to-date version of Nuxeo Drive.

 ### Authentication Flow